 Spir Mountain Cairns: Prehistoric Ancient Monuments To The Dead In Northern Sweden

-Ellen Lloyd - AncientPages.com - In Northern Sweden, there are many fascinating and mysterious ancient sites and places.
+Ellen Lloyd - AncientPages.com - In Northern Sweden, there are many fascinating and mysterious ancient sites.

 Unfortunately, several of these historical sites have not been properly investigated because they are very difficult to access.
-Due to their remote location, they are also little known to their outside world.
+Due to their remote location, they are also little known to the outside world.

-Left: Location of Örnsköldsvik Municipality in Sweden.
-Credit: Fred J - CC BY-SA 2.5 - Right: Byviken, Örnsköldsvik Municipality.
+Right: Location of Örnsköldsvik Municipality in Sweden.
+Credit: Fred J - CC BY-SA 2.5 - Left: Byviken, Örnsköldsvik Municipality.
 Credit: Sasja - CC BY-SA 3.0

 The Ritual Use Of Cairns

 The tradition of building cairns and stone settings in the coastal area is generally ascribed to the Bronze Age and Iron Age.
 Cairns and cairn-like monuments can be found in many different parts of Sweden, Norway, and Finland.
-In the city of Örnsköldsvik in Norrland, we come across some of the best prehistoric monuments that Sweden has to offer – the Spir Mountain cairns.
+In the city of Örnsköldsvik in Norrland, we come across some of Sweden's best prehistoric monuments – the Spir Mountain cairns.

 More From Ancient Pages